 Clean water is not easily available in nature.
 Water undergoes several stages of treatment before it becomes a usable product.
 In nature, it is often found in a complex state, with several minerals.
 Many of these minerals alter the chemistry of water, thereby making it hard to use.
 The hard water minerals will also stick to your appliances, water storage and delivery equipment causing scaling, clogging of pipes, and affect flow rates in faucets and showerheads.
 Water softening and conditioning are two important forms of water treatment that help minimize the hardness of water and improve its usability.
-Water softeners and conditioners are often used in residential and commercial applications to address hard water issues mainly related to calcium and magnesium carbonate.
+Water softeners treatment system and conditioners are often used in residential and commercial applications to address hard water issues mainly related to calcium and magnesium carbonate.
 These two technologies are very different in their approach when it comes to addressing the hard water issues.
 Any process of physically removing hardness minerals and replacing them with sodium or potassium ions is a softening method of treatment.
 Any process that reduces the effects of hardness minerals without removing them is a conditioning method of treatment.

 Water Softener Systems Vs. Water Conditioning Systems – What is the Best for You?

 Water softening and water conditioning have their own pros and cons.
 The following will help you understand it better.